 More and more health care systems are beginning to share psychotherapy notes.
-This toolkit provides information for doctors, social workers, and other health care professionals and suggests how to make OpenNotes a powerful tool in adult mental health therapy.
+This toolkit provides information for doctors, social workers, and other health care professionals, and suggests how open notes may become a powerful tool in adult mental health therapy.

-In 2014, Kahn and colleagues suggested that OpenNotes could be a valuable therapeutic intervention for managing mental/behavioral health and illness in many patients.
-They argued that the benefits of sharing psychiatric notes with patients, including those focusing on psychotherapy, could well outweigh the widely anticipated risks.
+In 2014, Kahn and colleagues suggested that open notes could be a valuable therapeutic intervention for managing mental/behavioral health and illness in many patients.
+They argued that the benefits of sharing psychiatric notes with patients, including those focusing on psychotherapy, could well outweigh widely anticipated risks.

-As clinicians implement OpenNotes throughout a broad range of specialties, their concerns remain remarkably consistent for mental health.
-They worry that sharing notes with patients will require changing the way they work, and that reading notes will cause patients to become worried, confused, or angry.
-These concerns are often heightened in particularly sensitive areas of care, including oncology, obstetrics, emergency medicine, and especially in mental health.
+As clinicians implement open notes throughout a broad range of specialties, their concerns remain remarkably consistent for mental health.
+They worry that sharing notes with patients will require changing the way they work, and that reading notes will make patients worried, confused, or angry.
+These concerns are often heightened in particularly sensitive areas of care, including oncology, obstetrics, emergency medicine, pain management, and especially in mental health.

 “By writing notes useful to both patients and ourselves and then inviting them to read what we write, we may help patients address their mental health issues more actively and reduce the stigma they experience.”— Kahn, et al, JAMA, 2014